-In the winter, I accidently slipped on a wet ceramic floor.
+In the winter, I accidentally slipped on a wet ceramic floor.
 My right foot went out from underneath me.
-I actually injured my left knee when I transferred all my weight onto my left leg to keep myself from falling.
-It hurt a bit at the time but it wasn’t until the next morning that I noticed my left knee was very swollen, stiff and painful.
-It’s been that way ever since!
+I injured my left knee when I transferred all my weight onto my left leg to keep myself from falling.
+It hurt a bit at the time, but it wasn’t until the next morning that I noticed my left knee was very swollen, stiff and painful; it’s been that way ever since!

 I went to see my doctor immediately.
 Initially, he thought I had mildly strained my LCL (lateral collateral ligament).
 Rest, elevation, ice, bracing and minimal exercises were prescribed.
 After six weeks, my knee was still no better.

-At my next doctor’s appointment, I was referred to a physiotherapist.
-After four weeks of having two sessions a week, the flexibility and strength in my left knee were considerably better but the swelling was not better.
-The physiotherapist indicated that she couldn’t really do anymore for me.
+At my next doctor's appointment, I was referred to a physiotherapist.
+After four weeks of having two sessions a week, the flexibility and strength in my left knee were considerably better, but the swelling was not better.
+The physiotherapist indicated that she couldn’t do any more for me.

-After a two week vacation in Europe, where I probably did far more walking and stair climbing than I should have, I went back to my doctor yet again!
-This time, he ordered an MRI with the intention of sending me to an orthopedic surgeon based on what it revealed.
+After a two-week vacation in Europe, where I probably did far more walking and stair climbing than I should have, I went back to my doctor yet again!
+This time, he ordered an MRI, intending to send me to an orthopedic surgeon based on what it revealed.